-This marketing communication is for Professional Clients only (as defined in the important information); for Institutional Investors only in Australia, Singapore and the United States; in New Zealand for wholesale investors (as defined in the Financial Markets Conduct Act); for Professional Investors in Hong Kong; in Taiwan for Qualified Institutions/Sophisticated Investors; for Qualified Institutional Investors and/or certain specific institutional investors in Thailand.
+This marketing communication is for Professional Clients only (as defined in the Important Information section); for Sophisticated or Professional Clients only in Australia; for Institutional/ Accredited Investors in Singapore; for Institutional Investors only in the United States; for Wholesale Investors in New Zealand (as defined in the Financial Markets Conduct Act); for Professional Investors in Hong Kong; for Qualified Institutions/Sophisticated Investors in Taiwan; and for Qualified Institutional Investors and/or certain specific Institutional Investors in Thailand.
+In Canada this document is for use by investors who are (i) Accredited Investors, and (ii) Permitted Clients, as defined under National Instrument 45-106 and National Instrument 31-103, respectively.
 It is not intended for and should not be distributed to, or relied upon by, the public or retail investors.
 Please do not redistribute this document.